tqi2/CNNs-Dog-Image-Classification/README.md

 Windows: 8.1

 # Result
 With the pretained Resnet50, I used transfer learning on new dog image data, the models has 75% accuracy on test data for dog breed with only 5 epochs of training (took less than 10 mins).
-The final user app uses the pretrained VGG16 as a dog detector, then uses the tuned Restnet50 as dog breed classifier, for huamans, I used OpenCV's implementation of Haar feature-based cascade classifiers to detect human faces in images.
+The final user app uses the pretrained VGG16 as a dog detector, then uses the tuned Restnet50 as dog breed classifier, for humans, I used OpenCV's implementation of Haar feature-based cascade classifiers to detect human faces in images.

 I tried the app with photo of myself, it shows I look like a Bull terrier, and trump looks like Greyhound.